This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of a hand fracture?

-- Abnormal bump or your hand is shaped different than normal
+- Abnormal bump, or abnormal shape of your hand

 How is a hand fracture diagnosed?

 Your healthcare provider will examine your hand and wrist, and ask about your injury.
 You may also need an x-ray.